HowtoAnalyse/HowtoAnalyse.github.io/_includes/posts/abtest.md

 A smaller standard error indicates a more powerful statistical test.
 There are 3 methods useful to reduce it:

 1. Choose OEC with inherently lower variability.
-For example: conversion rate has lower sd than purchase count, which in turn has lower sd than reevenue.
+For example: conversion rate has lower sd than purchase count, which in turn has lower sd than revenue.

 2. Increase the sample size.